 (Haw.
 Rev. Stat. § § 707-710, 707-711, 707-712.)

 To learn about felony assault in Hawaii, see Felony Assault Laws in Hawaii.
 For more information assaults involving handguns, firearms, and dangerous weapons, see Assault with a Dangerous Instrument in Hawaii.

-Misdemeanor assault occurs when a person causes any “bodily injury” to a victim and does so either intentionally, knowingly, or recklessly.
-The crime also occurs when a person injures someone by using a “dangerous instrument” in a negligent way.
+Misdemeanor assault occurs when a person intentionally, knowingly, or recklessly causes bodily injury to a victim.
+The crime also occurs when a person injures someone by using a dangerous instrument in a negligent way.
 Under Hawaii law, the crime is either a misdemeanor or a petty misdemeanor.
-It's charged as a petty misdemeanor when the assault occurred during a fight or scuffle with a victim who engaged willingly in the altercation.
+It's charged as a petty misdemeanor only when the assault occurred during a fight or scuffle with a victim who engaged willingly in the altercation.

-A dangerous instrument is a gun or other weapon, or even something that, while not usually a weapon, can nonetheless be used in a way that can cause injury.
+A dangerous instrument means any firearm, whether loaded or not, and whether operable or not, or other weapon, device, instrument, material, or substance which is capable of producing death or serious bodily injury.
 For example, a simple pencil can be a dangerous instrument if it's used to stab a person's eye.

 A person acts negligently under Hawaii law if a reasonable person in his shoes would be aware that his actions carry a substantial and unjustifiable risk of injury to someone else.
 In other words, a person causes injury with a dangerous instrument by failing to realize that his use of the weapon or object is readily capable of causing injury.

 (Haw.
 Rev. Stat. § § 707-700, 702-206.)

 A person commits assault against a law enforcement officer in the second degree by:

 Assault in the third degree is punished as either a misdemeanor or petty misdemeanor.